Alamofire + AlamofireObjectMapper

 }

-Forcing our services to only use ApiRoute ensures that the app can’t make any unspecified requests.
-If the app would have to call any custom URLs later on, we could just add a .custom(url: String) case to the ApiRoute enum.
+Forcing services to use ApiRoute ensures that the app can’t make unspecified requests.
+If the app needs to call any custom URLs later on, we could just add a .custom(url: String) case to the ApiRoute enum.

-Let’s create an api-based movie service that loads movies from the api, by using the foundation that we have setup.
+Let’s create an API-based movie service that fetches movies from the API, by using the foundation that we have setup.
 Just add this file to the Api/Movies folder:

 import Alamofire